 The Grand Prix Foundation of Long Beach is once again planning on staging an exciting activity around the Acura Grand Prix of Long Beach:

-The popular Grand Prix 5K, which was cancelled in 2020 due to the pandemic, is expected to make its return in the weeks leading up to the Acura Grand Prix.
+The popular Grand Prix 5K will return on April 2, 2023 – two weeks before the Acura Grand Prix of Long Beach.
 With a unique course that will take participants on to the actual Grand Prix racetrack in downtown Long Beach, the race has been a hit since its inception in 2018.

 Please use the link below to make a tax-deductible donation to the Grand Prix Foundation of Long Beach.